zserge/tab/README.md

-# `tabs` - Put Music in Your Hands!
+# `tab` - Put Music in Your Hands!

-Tabs is a tiny command-line utility to render tablatures for numerous music instruments.
+Tab is a tiny command-line utility to render tablatures for numerous music instruments.

 ## Features